intersystems-ib/workshop-iris-oauth2/README.md

 ```

 * Have a look at the OAuth Server definition in *System Administration > Security > OAuth 2.0 > Server*
+* Pay attention to:
+  * *Supported grant types*
+  * *Scopes*
+  * *JWT Settings*: how to sing and encrypt access token (JSON Web Token - JWT)
+  * *Customization*: [auth.server.Authenticate](oauth-auth-server/src/auth/server/Authenticate.cls), [auth.server.Validate](src/auth/server/Validate.cls) in `AUTHSERVER` namespace contains some customizations you can include in your authorization server.
+You can also customize the login and consent page.
 * After defining the server, a new `/oauth2` web application has been created.
 * The OpenID URL for the server is available at: https://webserver/authserver/oauth2/.well-known/openid-configuration